Deploy Docker Compose applications with zero downtime using GitHub Actions

 Deploy job

 In order to deploy remotely, we need to set up SSH for our target server.
-This assumes you have a deploy user on your server that belongs to the docker group and that you've set the DEPLOY_KEY and DEPLOY_HOST secrets.
+This assumes you have a deploy user on your server that belongs to the docker group (see Managing secrets in Docker Compose and GitHub Actions deployments for more information) and that you've set the DEPLOY_KEY and DEPLOY_HOST secrets.

 deploy: